 Commercial divers could be owed compensation under:

 - Jones Act.
 The Jones Act is one of the most comprehensive sources of maritime employee injury benefits, as it allows workers to collect maintenance and cure as well as the ability to file negligence and unseaworthiness claims against shipowners.
 Divers may be covered under the Jones Act if they were injured after diving from a vessel on which they had a standing work relationship.
 This may apply to a diver who has been assigned to a vessel for a certain duration—such as a port-to-port journey—or only performs activities for one vessel in navigation.

 - Workers’ compensation.
 Divers who are employed by a contracting company may be covered under the employer’s workers’ compensation coverage.
 This insurance is particularly useful to contracted commercial divers who suffer injuries during shore-side construction or activities on land, which may be excepted under the Jones Act.

 - Longshore and Harbor Workers Compensation Act (LHWCA).
 Freelance or contracted divers who do not qualify for Jones Act benefits may be covered under the LHWCA, which provides wage replacement benefits based on the diver’s average weekly salary.

 - Maritime law.
 Any person who suffers an injury at sea has right under general maritime laws, including the right to file lawsuits for products liability and wrongful death.

 Our maritime injury lawyers are based in New York, but we represent clients across the country who have suffered an accident at sea.
-Simply fill out our quick online contact form or call (800) 362-9329 to speak with a maritime injury lawyer at Hofmann & Schweitzer about your case.
+Simply contact us online or call us directly at (800) 362-9329 to speak with a maritime injury lawyer at Hofmann & Schweitzer about your case.